Dublin Travel Guide

-Dublin has a well-earned reputation as a party city, and the nightlife is the greatest attraction for the many party animals that descend upon the Temple Bar District for some raucous Irish revelry.
+Dublin has a well-earned reputation as a party city, and the nightlife is the greatest attraction for the many party animals who descend upon the Temple Bar District.
 However, there is a lot more to Dublin than Guinness and pub-grub.

 The capital of the Emerald Isle is overflowing with cultural and historical attractions and traditional sightseers delight in the city just as much as those who come for the wonderful food, booze and music.

 Dublin has a rich literary heritage, having produced some beloved and iconic writers, including James Joyce, Samuel Beckett, Oscar Wilde and W. B. Yeats.
 The city also offers visitors some fascinating museums and tours.
 Dublin is easy to fall in love with.

 Best time to visit Dublin

-The summer months, between May and August, are the best time to travel to Dublin.
+The summer months, between May and August, are the best time to visit.
 Dublin is a rainy city year-round and seldom gets hot, but the summer weather is pleasantly warm and often sunny.
 The city is more expensive during these peak months, however, so budget travellers should consider visiting Dublin out of season.
 A popular time for a Dublin holiday is around St Patrick's Day, at the end of March, when the city is even more festive than usual.
 Read more on Dublin's Climate and Weather.

 What to see in Dublin